 Note: If you hope to visit Gigantes Islands right away, I would highly recommend that you take Roxas Airport in Capiz, which is 2 hours away from Estancia or Carles.
 Bancal Port in the town of Carles is an easier way to go to the islands compared to Estancia.

 Pulupandan island is a small island with nice rock formations surrounded by turquoise waters.
 Usually, it’s the first place to visit when doing an island hopping tour.

 Cabugao Gamay is arguably the signature spot of Islas de Gigantes and the most photographed place.
-You need to climb at the top of the man-made stairs to take a perfect photo if it.
+You need to climb to the top of the man-made stairs to take a perfect photo of it.

 You can swim in the beautiful clear waters and enjoy the lovely white sandy beach here.

 Antonia Beach has a character of its own, its sands are finer and whiter compared to the beaches in the islands.
 It has become more known as a picnic island and camping is allowed here.
 Campers are charged 100-200PHP per person per night.

 Bantigue Sandbar – a few minutes would suffice to visit this island, it is the perfect spot where you take photos and swim for a while.

 Tangke (Enchanted Lagoon) in my own opinion, is the best spot in Islas de Gigantes.
 I remembered Coron island in Palawan when I saw this place.
 Tangke is a natural saltwater pool where you can swim for a couple of minutes since many tourists visit the place.
 You can also do cliff diving here.